mlatcl/mlfc/_lamd/gaussian-processes.md

 date: 2025-09-16
 featured_image: slides/diagrams/gp/two_point_sample001.svg
 title: "Gaussian Processes"
-abstract:
+layout: lecture
+author:
+- family: Lawrence
+  given: Neil D.
+time: "09:30"
+abstract: Gaussian processes are non parameteric Bayesian models that extend the idea of Bayesian linear models to infinite basis functions.
 youtube: B2XhFoCehy8
+transition: None
+reveal: true
+ipynb: true
 ---

-\include{_mlfc/includes/mlfc-notebook-setup.md}
+\notes{\include{_mlfc/includes/mlfc-notebook-setup.md}}

 \subsection{Review}

-\slides{* Last week: Logistic Regression and Generalised Linear Models
-* Introduced link functions and different transformations.
-* Showed examples in classification and mentioned possibilities for disease rate models.
+\slides{* Yesterday: Bayesian regression
-* This week:
+* Today:
     * Gaussian Processes: non parametric Bayesian modelling}

-\notes{Over the last two sessions we've begun considering classification models and logistic regresssion.
-In particular, for naive Bayes, we considered a set of assumptions that allowed us to build a joint model of our data set.
-In particular for naive Bayes we specified

-1. Data conditional independence.
-2. Feature conditional independence.
-3. Marginal likelihood of labels was Bernoulli distributed.

-This allowed us to specify the joint density of our labels and our input data, $p(\dataVector, \inputMatrix|\boldsymbol{\theta})$.
-And we conditioned on the training data to make predictions about the test data.}
+\notes{

-\subsection{Generalized Linear Models}
+\subsection{Generalised Linear Models}

-\notes{Logistic regression is part of a wider class of models known as *generalized linear models*.
+\notes{Logistic regression is part of a wider class of models known as *generalised linear models*.
 In these models we determine that some characteristic of the model is speicified by a function that is liniear in the parameters.
-So we might suggest that}\slides{* Logistic regression is a *generalized linear model*
+So we might suggest that}\slides{* Logistic regression is a *generalised linear model*
 * Prediction function that is linear in parameters}
 $$
 \log \frac{p(\inputVector)}{1-p(\inputVector)} = \mappingFunction(\inputVector; \mappingVector)